-GOTOP GT-1110-MTR GPS module embedded LNA brings high performance of MTK positioning engine to the industrial applications.
+GOTOP GT-1110-MTGN GPS&GLONASS module embedded LNA brings high performance of MTK positioning engine to the industrial applications.
 It is able to achieve the industry's highest level of sensitivity, accuracy and TTFF with the lowest power consumption in a small-footprint leadless package.
 With 66 search channels and 22 simultaneous tracking channels, it acquires and tracks satellites in the shortest time even at indoor signal level.
+The embedded flash memory provides capacity for users to store some useful navigation data and allows for future updates.

-GT-1110-MTR module combines many advanced features including EASY, AIC, LOCUS, AlwaysLocateTM, FLP.
-These features are beneficial to accelerate TTFF,improve sensitivity,save consumption.
-The module supports various positioning,navigation and industrial applications including autonomous GPS, SBAS (including WAAS, EGNOS,MSAS, and GAGAN),QZSS, and AGPS.
+GT-1110-MTGN module combines many advanced features including EASY, AIC, LOCUS, AlwaysLocate[TM], FLP.
+These features are beneficial to accelerate TTFF, improve sensitivity,save consumption.
+The module supports various positioning,navigation and industrial applications. including autonomous GPS, GLONASS, SBAS (including WAAS, EGNOS,MSAS, and GAGAN),QZSS, and AGNSS.

-EASY technology as the key feature of GT-1110-MTR is one kind of AGPS.
-Capable collecting and processing all internal aiding information like GPS time.
-Ephemeris, Last Position, etc., the GPS module delivers a very short TTFF in either Hot or Warm start.
+EASY technology as the key feature of GT-1110-MTGN is one kind of AGNSS.
+Capable collecting and processing all internal aiding information like GPS&GLONASS time, Ephemeris, Last Position,etc.,the GPS&GLONASS module delivers a very short TTFF in either Hot or Warm start.

-GT-1110-MTR module is a SMD type module with the compact $10.1 \text{mm} \times 9.7 \text{mm} \times 2.2 \text{mm}$ form factor.
+GT-1110-MTGN module is a SMD type module with the compact 10.1mm×9.7mm×2.2mm form factor.
 It can be through the 18-pin pads embedded in your applications.
 It provides necessary hardware interfaces for connection with the main PCB.